-Distribution: throughout central and southern Europe, including England and Wales, but absent from Scotland, Ireland, Iceland and most of Scandinavia.
+Distribution: throughout central and southern Europe, including England and Wales, with a few in southern Scotland, but absent from Ireland, Iceland and most of Scandinavia.

 Habitat: open country, especially farmland with scattered old trees and old buildings.
 Also found on edges of moorland, quarries and sand-dunes.

 Description: a small owl with a short flat head.
 Upper parts are a greyish brown, mottled and barred with white; underparts are paler with broad brown streaks.
 Large yellow eyes, and greenish bill.
 Legs and feet are covered with pale, buff feathers.

 Size: about 22cm in height (not much larger than a blackbird).

 Food: mainly invertebrates and small mammals, occasionally small birds.